Last Updated on February 19, 2017

 Windows 10 downloads Windows Updates quite regularly.
 These updates can sometimes consume a lot of bandwidth.
 If you have a crappy internet connection, the chances are that you would like to know at what speed are these updates downloading on your PC.

-For those of you who have poor internet connections can understand that.
-While the windows updates are downloading, your internet just stops working.
-I’ve got a 4MBps connection and every 2 weeks when Microsoft releases some update, I have to spend a few hours waiting for them to download.
+While the windows updates are downloading, my internet just stops working.
+I’ve got a 4MBps connection and every two weeks when Microsoft releases some update; I have to spend a few hours waiting for them to download.

-I don’t have a solution to your slow internet, but I’m here to tell you how can monitor your Windows 10 update download speed.
+I don’t have a solution for your slow internet, but I’m here to tell you how can monitor the download speed of updates in Windows 10.

-Before I tell you why just head over to the Task manager on your computer and open the Performance tab.
-Select Ethernet or Wi-Fi to which you are connected.
-The thing you will notice is that, though it is showing you the internet usage, the data is not very useful.
-There is no information about what app or process is actually using the bandwidth.
+Before I tell you why to use Glasswire over the Task Manager, just head over to the Task Manager and open the Performance tab.
+Select Ethernet or Wi-Fi (whichever you are using currently).
+You’ll see that the Task Manager only shows how much bandwidth is being used.
+There is no information about what app or process is using the bandwidth.
 Or whom the app is connecting to.